aviflombaum/shadcn-rails/README.md

 [Installation](https://github.com/aviflombaum/shadcn-rails/blob/main/app/views/documentation/installation.html.md)
 or the [Installation](https://shadcn.themesonrails.com/docs/installation) page on the demo site.

+## Development

+Clone the repo and run `bin/setup` to install dependencies.
+Then, run `bin/dev` to start the tailwind watcher and then run `rails s`.
+I have to run the server and tailwind separately to keep debuggers working.

 ## [shadcn-ui](https://ui.shadcn.com)

 These components are based on the components provided by [shadcn/ui](https://ui.shadcn.com).
 Because